This Vegan Caramel Sauce is made with only 3 ingredients! Healthier, all natural ingredients, and goes perfectly with everything you pour it over!!

 So, what exactly is this Vegan Caramel Sauce made up of?
-All natural sugar of your choice.
+All-natural sugar of your choice.
 That can be coconut sugar, cane sugar, organic brown sugar, sucanat, date sugar.

 Next on this list is the coconut milk.
 Yes, I said coconut milk friends.
 It helps to get the caramel thick and creamy, while keeping it vegan.
 There are a million amazing things to say about coconut milk but I’ll stick to one for right now: perfect heavy cream substitute.

 Lastly, sea salt.
 It’s that pinch that helps to elevate all of the previous ingredients.
 I added only a ¼ teaspoon, but feel free to add up to ¾ teaspoon of sea salt if you desire a salted caramel.

-A: Yes!
 You could add vanilla extract, or scrape a vanilla bean for a heightened flavour.
 You could also add ground lavender, or even use fleur de sel instead of sea salt.
 That last one sounds divine!

 Vegan Caramel Sauce